corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 >Currently, local reflections aren't compatible with mobile platforms and cause crashes.

 >[!Note]
->As with other depth-aware post effects, enabling local reflections disables MSAA (multisample anti-aliasing).
+>As with other depth-aware post effects, enabling local reflections nullifies MSAA (multisample anti-aliasing).

 When **local reflections** are enabled, the scene is reflected in glossy [materials](../materials/index.md).